 Trigger point therapy uses therapeutic massage techniques to locate and alleviate pain caused by trigger points located throughout the body.
 What are trigger points?
 Essentially, they’re small, localized muscle cramps, usually confined to only one or two of the small fibers that comprise a muscle.
 These palpable knots respond excessively to even small amounts of stimuli and are a common source of chronic discomfort.
-The hypersensitivity of these nodules can also cause the discomfort to radiate outward, referring (or “triggering”) pain, tenderness, tingling, and even numbness to other areas of the body.
+The hypersensitivity of these nodules can also cause the discomfort to radiate outward, causing (or “triggering”) pain, tenderness, tingling, and even numbness in other areas of the body.

-This referred pain, mediated through the brain and spinal cord, appears in predictable patterns.
+This pain, relayed through the brain and spinal cord, appears in predictable patterns.
 For example, a trigger point in the peroneus muscle–a muscle on the outside of the lower leg that makes the foot move down and outward–will cause pain in the ankle and not in the side of the leg, where the muscle is actually located.

 Trigger points are commonly caused by the muscle fatigue and irritation created by the repetitive motions of our daily lives.
 Other causes can range from direct trauma to the affected area, skeletal asymmetry (such as a shorter leg or a pelvic imbalance), deficiencies in vitamin B6, magnesium, vitamin C, or folic acid, infections, and even allergies.